To The Boy Who Emotionally Destroyed Me

 You were my darkness and it took me too long to realize this.

 And now I want you to think of the person I have become, and I want you to know that I am thankful for you creating a monster.
 I’m no longer a monster, and I no longer have to force happiness.
-No more do I have to seek validation from others that I am worthy.
-I am thankful you were a part of my life, because you became the best & worst thing to happen to me.
+No more do I have to seek validation from others that I am worthy of.
+I am thankful you were a part of my life because you become the best & worst thing to happen to me.

 I do hope you’re happy, and just know I don’t regret you.
 I would never wish for you to experience the same hell as me, I just wish you the same happiness that I can finally experience every day.
 Thank you for engulfing me in darkness, thank you for helping me grow, and thank you for pushing me further below the surface.
 Too many great things have come from that darkness.
 Too many great things have come from you.